odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 ~~~~~~~~~~~~~

 The official currency exchange rate in Peru is provided by the SUNAT.
 Odoo can connect directly to
-its services and get the currency rate either automatically or manually.
+its services and get the currency rate either automatically or Beautufllu.

 .. image:: peru/l10n-pe-banksync-sunat.png
    :alt: SUNAT displayed in Multicurrency Service option.